 The house features original stenciling on the parlor walls and is furnished with authentic American Federal antiques.
 Other original features include stippling on the stair risers and the oldest doll house in North America.
 The second floor of the mansion features a ballroom - the first in Tennessee.

 Except for a mention about the "slave wall" - a stone wall made of rocks dug by slaves in preparing the ground for planting - and some information about Dave, an enslaved potter who made urns, the story of slavery is given a back seat.

 I have to say none of the information got me thinking very deeply.
 In fact, I almost left the museum without thinking about slavery at all.
 Instead I felt lulled into an admiration for craftsmanship and design.

 Those gorgeous soapstone windowsills!
 That beautifully preserved wooden mantel!
 Those antiques!

-There was no real invitation to consider the forced labour of more than 100 African-American slaves that kept the home running smoothly and the plantation making enough profit to provide wealth and grandeur.
+There was no real invitation to consider the forced labour of more than 100 African-American slaves who kept the home running smoothly and the plantation making enough profit to provide wealth and grandeur.

 Yet a plantation like Cragfont could be an enlightening ingredient for good civic discussions.
-For starter, change the plantation story from one of loss to one of gain.
+For starters, why not change the plantation story from one of loss to one of gain.
 Don't focus on how a plantation suffered after the emancipation of its workforce.
-Highlight how the end of the slavery-based plantation system meant the freedom of 4 million people.
+Instead, highlight how the end of the slavery-based plantation system meant the freedom of 4 million people.